Ivan-on-Tech-Academy/IotDevsGame/README.md

 If the player wins make sure to _mint () a new ERC20 as per example in Main.sol. <br>

-<b>For each function outside your own games please do write comments as shown below and to ensure consistency </b> <br>
+<b>For each function outside your own games please do write comments as shown below to ensure consistency </b> <br>
 ```
 /**
 * @dev Use @dev for comments that are useful to the other devs.